 Operating environment

-Trucks used in corrosive or abusive environments need more frequent maintenance.
+Trucks used in harsh or corrosive environments need more frequent maintenance.
 These operating environments include:

 Service History